ssharma2712/DrPhylo/README.md

 6. [C++ Components](#individual-components)

 ## Description ##
 DrPhylo investigates major phylogenetic hypotheses of species relationships in inferred phylogenies.
-DrPhylo applies evolutionary sparse learning (ESL) to build a genetic model for a clade of interest and the sequence alignment of genes or genomic loci.
+DrPhylo applies evolutionary sparse learning (ESL) to build a genetic model for a clade of interest and identify highly influential genes for species in the clade.
 DrPhylo efficiently identifies problematic species relationships and gene-species combinations (species) that are causal for fragile relationships in the inferred phylogenies.

 ## Requirements ##